 - Assess primary use case: MCP-focused vs. comprehensive MLOps requirements

-- Evaluate deployment timeline: Acceptable setup time from weeks to minutes
+- Evaluate deployment timeline: Acceptable setup time from weeks to fast managed deployment

 - Review AI client compatibility: Current and future agent platform needs